IPS-Eye-White

 NEVER EVER referred to a child.

 The Greek words used make it very clear that what Jesus was saying was unless one if converted and becomes LIKE a small child one will not enter heaven.
-And the other who humbles himself like a child is the greatest in the Kingdom of Heaven.
+He who humbles himself like a child is the greatest in the Kingdom of Heaven.
 Anyone who causes this person to falter is up the proverbial creek without the proverbial paddle.

 (1) At that time the disciples came to Jesus and said, "Who then is greatest in the kingdom of heaven?"
 (2) And He called a child to Himself and set him before them, (3) and said, "Truly I say to you, unless you are converted and become like (Gr. hos) children, you will not enter the kingdom of heaven.
 (4) "Whoever then humbles himself as (Gr. hos ) this child, he is the greatest in the kingdom of heaven.
 (5) "And whoever receives one such (Gr. toioutos) child in My name receives Me; (6) but whoever causes one of these little ones (Gr. mikros) who believe in Me to stumble, it would be better for him to have a heavy millstone hung around his neck, and to be drowned in the depth of the sea.
 (Matthew 18:1- 6 NASB)